₹15300 + 5% GST

 There is no cellular connectivity once the trek starts from Kafnu till crossing the Rohtang Pass on the return journey to Manali.
 There are satellite phones at Batal and Chhatru on the Mudh - Manali route.

-The best time to do this trek is from the months of mid-May to the last week of September.
+Pin Bhaba pass trek best time is from the months of mid-May to the last week of September.
 The USP of this trek is that it can be done during the monsoons as well.

 You can opt to stay in the guest house at Kaza where you can enjoy a hot shower and have some rest.
 Kaza is famous for spectacular monasteries and local shopping souks.
 Kibber, Komic, and Dhankar Village are few of the famous villages in the capital.